-- 6. As for the estimators for precision, the sensory laboratory can calculate either: - one index for classified attribute determined by the panel (fruity for EVOO and defect of a higher intensity predominant defect for other categories), or - one for the defects and another one for the fruity attribute separately.
+- 6. As for the estimators for precision, the sensory laboratory can calculate either: - one index for classified attribute determined by the panel (fruity for EVOO and defect of a higher intensity predominant defect for other categories), or - one for the defects and another for the fruity attribute separately.

-In any case, the laboratory should keep the corresponding fully documented records.
+In any case, the laboratory should keep fully documented records.

-- 7. Unlike the PN, the attribute chosen for the calculation of the DN, with replicate samples, should be the attribute which has been used to classify the sample by the panel, and not the taster (classified or higher defect/fruity found by the panel), because this index measures how the taster deviates from the panel. - 8.
-When the evaluation of the taster is performed with duplicate samples, the DN shall be calculated together with the PN and they must agree at the same time (see note 3). - 9.
-Additionally, the DN can also be calculated with any sample of the tasting day, not duplicated.
-If this criterion is applied, two conditions shall be considered: (i) the level of control must not be lower than 9% of analysed samples and (ii) the selected sample for DN calculation must be clearly pre-defined in the operative protocol.
-For example, if a reference material is included in the tasting session, the calculation of the DN can be performed with the score of the taster and the median of the panel, given for that reference material; therefore, the analysis of the duplicate sample can be avoided that day. - 10.
-The calculation can be performed in batch mode or in continuous mode, and two decimal digits can be used for calculations. - 11.
+- 7. Unlike the PN, the attribute chosen to calculate the DN, with replicate samples, should be the attribute the panel used to classify the sample, and not the taster (classified or higher defect/fruity found by the panel), because this index measures how the taster deviates from the panel. - 8.
+When the taster is evaluated using duplicate samples, the DN shall be calculated together with the PN and they must agree at the same time (see note 3). - 9.
+The DN can also be calculated with any sample of the tasting day, not duplicated.
+Here, two conditions shall be considered: (i) the level of control must not be lower than 9% of analysed samples; and (ii) the selected sample for DN calculation must be clearly pre-defined in the operative protocol.
+For example, if a reference material is included in the tasting session, the DN can be calculated with the score of the taster and the median of the panel, given for that reference material.
+The analysis of the duplicate sample can be therefore avoided that day. - 10.
+The calculation can be performed in batch mode or in continuous mode, and two decimal digits can be used. - 11.
 A useful system to check taster's performance is to include, from time to time, one or more reference samples (clearly defined, pre-tested oils), as explained in ISO 13299:2016.
-The study of the individual variance of the scores obtained by each taster for these check samples allows checking whether the tasters' performance is consistent over time, by checking the correspondent F value.
+Studying the individual variance of the scores obtained by each taster for these check samples shows whether the tasters' performance is consistent over time, by checking the correspondent F value.
 Likewise, the use of the variance of the mean values obtained by the panel is a useful indicator to understand whether the panel has consistent results over time. - 12.
-Analysis of variance (ANOVA) can easily be carried out with some software packages available commercially or as freeware.
+Analysis of variance (ANOVA) can easily be carried out with software available commercially or as freeware.

 Table 4.
-Example of calculation of the Deviation Number with six duplicate samples, in batch mode, selecting the second assessment (\), n=6.
+Example of calculation of the DN with six duplicate samples, in batch mode, selecting the second assessment (\), n=6.

-Sample Score for one attr ta ibute, given by the ster Median of the panel for one attribut
+Sample Score for one attri bute, given by the ter Median of the panel for one attribute

 1 st test 2 nd test 1 st test 2 nd test

 M1 2.6 2.9 3.1 3.4

 M2 4.3 3.9 4.5 4.1

 M3 1.8 2.2 2.5 2.7

 M4 6.2 5.7 6.0 6.3

 M5 3.5 3.1 3.8 3.4

 M6 0.9 1.6 1.4 1.7